stassa/epsrc_agents/README.md

 You can choose one of the commented-out options by un-commenting it.
 Remember to comment-out the option you want.

-Remember to "make" the SWI-Prolog project again to loade the new configuration options.
+Remember to "make" the SWI-Prolog project again to load the new configuration options.

 ### Changing the controller